-"Someone who I will tell you about after I am guaranteed for her safety,"
+"Someone who I will tell you about after I get guarentees of her safety,"

-"Or his safety?" the homophobic Italian-American inquired.
+"Or his safety?" the homophobic Italian-American inquired..

 Wendell replied with three intense beats of silence.
 "I help you, you help me," Wendell said as his final word on the matter.
 "Under one condition."